-Leap Frog was housed in several Oxford locations over the years, including St. Peter’s Episcopal Church, The Orchard, Oxford School District locations, and more.
-Currently located in St. Peter’s and nearby Oxford-University United Methodist Church, the program looks to return to an Oxford School District building in the fall of 2020.
+Leap Frog was housed in several Oxford locations over the years, including St. Peter’s Episcopal Church, Oxford-University United Methodist Church, The Orchard, Oxford School District locations, and more.
+The program is currently moving back to St. Peter’s Episcopal Church.

 Since beginning in 1990, Leap Frog has had six executive directors.
 Kris Mink was the founding executive director and served for three years.
 Five other directors have followed: Rosie McDavid (1993-1998), Barbara Lowe (1998-2003), Anne Marie Ross (2003-2006), Teresa Adams (2006-2021), and Whitney Sweeney (current).

 Originally, the program served 16-second-graders from the Oxford Public Schools when it launched.
 Since then, the program has grown.

 - In 1991, Oxford first-graders were added so the program grew to served 20 students.

 - By 1996 the program served 41-first- and second-graders and included Lafayette County Public Schools.

 - Oxford-University United Methodist Church joined as a second host-site for the program and 10 student students were added in February 1997.